Skillet Lasagna with Basil, Italian Sausage, and Butternut Squash

 I believe passionately that enjoying a healthy, balanced diet should never EVER leave you feeling deprived.
 What inspires my recipes here (and every recipe in my upcoming cookbook) is creating nutritious meals that taste so fabulous, you forget that what you are eating is “healthy.”

 This Skillet Lasagna with Basil, Italian Sausage, and Butternut Squash is the perfect example.
-Every forkful delivers the kind of wrap-you-up, grandma’s-cooking comfort that we seek from lasagna, but the ingredient lineup is shockingly good for you.
+Every forkful delivers the kind of wrap-you-up, grandma’s-cooking comfort that we seek from lasagna, but the ingredient lineup is shockingly good for you (just like in this Sweet Potato Pasta).

 We’re talking lean protein, whole grains, and (GASP!) hidden veggies (a lot of them).